ISISComputingGroup/ibex_developers_manual/Computer-Troubleshooting.md

 This may be solved by adding windows credentials on the machine.
 There is a document describing how to do this on ICP Discussions under "Security".

+## Cannot VNC into the machine

+Check the network is up (ping `NDX<INST>`).

+If it is, check the VNC service is running on the NDX machine (there should be a VNC icon in the task bar).

 ## Data fills up volume too rapidly on an Instrument
   (generating Nagios errors or disk full errors)